-What Who How ESS Initial Concern Child/Parents/ School Professional Dialogue between staff Discussions with Parents Learning Walks Pupil Progress Meetings Observations Book Looks ASSESS Further information gathered Parents/pupil/ Colleagues/ SENDCo Professional Dialogue Discussions with Parents Observation and /or additional assessments SENDCo Examples may include: Observations in the classroom and during unstructured times, cognitive assessments (undertaken by specialist teachers or Educational Phycologists.)
+1 What Who How ASSESS Initial Concern Child/Parents/ Class Teacher Professional Dialogue between staff Discussions with Parents Learning Walks Pupil Progress Meetings Observations Book Looks Further information gathered Parents/pupil/ Colleagues/ SENDCo Professional Dialogue Discussions with Parents Observation and /or additional assessments SENDCo Examples may include: Observations in the classroom and during unstructured times, cognitive assessments (undertaken by specialist teachers or Educational Phycologists.)
 What Who How Intention to make additional provision discussed with parents/carers Class Teacher Meeting or Telephone Call Action Plan written or pupil added to the SEND register (depending on number of cycles) SENDCo Class Teacher Parents are involved throughout the Action Plan process and are expected to support the school in working towards the agreed targets.
-PLAN IPM's (individual provision maps) written if a child is placed onto the SEND Register which: outlines strengths and difficulties within the four broad areas of need, states the provision required to meet individual needs gives 2 or 3 SMART targets for pupils to work towards, Class teacher with support from SENDCo Parents are involved throughout the IPM process.
+PLAN IPM's (individual provision maps) written if a child is placed onto the SEND Register which: outlines strengths and difficulties within the four broad areas of need, states the provision required to meet individual needs gives 2 or 3 SMART targets for pupils to work towards, although these are not limiting Class teacher with support from SENDCo Specialist Teacher Observation and Input into the IPM process.
+Parents are involved throughout the IPM process.
 Parents are required to work in partnership with school to help pupils to meet their targets.
-A progress and IPM review meeting will be held at least termly. although these are not limiting
+A progress and IPM review meeting will be held at least termly.
+Revision of IPM targets Class Teacher SENDCo As and when necessary (when targets met or adjusted).
+Parents informed.

-What Who How Classroom adaptation and/or targeted support in class Class teacher Teaching Assistants Examples may include: Seating position, class grouping, assistance with organisation, sensory aids, focus group with teacher or teaching assistant, support during unstructured times.
-Do Targeted and time- limited small group interventions Teaching Assistants under the direction of the class teacher Usually in withdrawal for limited periods.
+What Who How Do Classroom adaptation and/or targeted support in class Class teacher Teaching Assistants Examples may include: Seating position, class grouping, assistance with organisation, sensory aids, focus group with teacher or teaching assistant, support during unstructured times.
+Targeted and time- limited small group interventions Teaching Assistants under the direction of the class teacher Usually in withdrawal for limited periods.
 Extra provision recorded, this is known as 'Provision Mapping'.
 1:1 or small group teaching towards IPM targets Teaching Assistants under the direction of the class teacher Little and often as specified on the IPM's.
 Teachers and/or Teaching Assistants access Continuing Professional Development (CPD) courses to enhance their understanding of a specific difficulty relating to a child in their class.
 Class Teacher (Need identified by SENDCo and/ or Headteacher) When appropriate.

-What Who How Formative assessment in the classroom towards learning objectives Class Teacher TA Daily monitoring as part of Quality First Teaching REVIEW Progress towards IPM targets TA supervised by Class Teacher.
-Pupils involved in this process Weekly (Through the Weekly Monitoring Sheet) Regular update in home/school book as appropriate RE Full review of IPM at least 3 times per year (December, April and July) Class Teacher (informed by weekly monitoring).
+What Who How REVIEW Formative assessment in the classroom towards learning objectives Class Teacher TA Daily monitoring as part of Quality First Teaching Progress towards IPM targets TA supervised by Class Teacher.
+Pupils involved in this process Weekly (Through the Weekly Monitoring Sheet) Regular update in home/school book as appropriate Full review of IPM at least 3 times per year (December, April and July) Class Teacher (informed by weekly monitoring).
 Collaboration between home and school.
 Evaluation and review meeting of IPM's with class teacher, parent and pupil, overseen by the SENDCo SEND Pupil Profile updated as appropriate Class Teacher Parents SENDCo Pupil Significant changes at any time will inform an update.